 For example, an ecommerce organization wants to identify top items by season in order to plan more effectively.
 The organization then captures customer behavior and purchasing decisions data across the end-to-end customer journey.
 Marketing analytics identifies a large uptick in the search, digital interaction, and subsequent purchase of a particular clothing product over the holiday season.
 Using those insights, the company launches a marketing campaign that targets key demographics, offers discounted sales of that product, and recommends similar products leading up to the next holiday season.
 The result?
 More sales, new customers, and a better customer experience that increase retention.

 In the past, siloed data from each channel drove strategy development.
 Today, the competitive edge comes from embracing the modern data stack and pairing it with the right experience layer that offers transparency, actionable insights, and a deep understanding of impact.
-Investing in doing marketing analytics right in order to optimize your strategies gives a variety of key benefits.
+Data-driven marketing, fueled by the right analytics tools, helps marketers make informed decisions and align strategies with customer preferences across all channels.
+Investing in the right AI marketing analytics solution optimizes your strategies and gives a variety of key benefits.

 Improve customer experience